nselem/myrast/README.md

 ## Open myRast terminal
 `docker run -i -t -v /home/myfiles_local:/home nselem/myrast /bin/bash`
 ## USe myRast
-Now you can use myRast, for exampleyou can download files:
+Now you can use myRast, for example
+to upload fasta/genbank
+`svr_submit_RAST_job -user <user> -passwd <pass> -fasta <file> -domain Bacteria -bioname "Organism name" -genetic_code 11 -gene_caller rast`
+Note On -bioname it is important that the first letter is capital and all the others lowercase, as on scientific names.

+you can download files:
 `svr_retrieve_RAST_job <user> <password> <jobId> table_txt > $ID.txt`
 or upload files